-For students in the USA, International Academic Competitions organizes two separate geography competitions: the exam-based US Geography Olympiad and the buzzer-based geography quiz tournament known as the International Geography Bee.
-IGB is a worldwide geography quiz competition that is contested in different regions of the world (the US being one of them), and then the top students win the right to play in the International Geography Bee World Championships which are held in conjunction with the International History Olympiad on a biennial basis in even-numbered years.
-The inaugural IGB World Championships was held in Berlin, Germany on July 11-17, 2018 and the next IGB World Championship will be held in North America in the summer of 2020.
+For students in the USA, International Academic Competitions organizes two separate geography competitions: the exam-based US Geography Championships and the buzzer-based geography quiz tournament known as the International Geography Bee.
+IGB is a worldwide geography quiz competition that is contested in different regions of the world (the US being one of them), and then the top students win the right to play in the International Geography Bee World Championships which are held in conjunction with the International History Olympiad on a biennial basis.
+The inaugural IGB World Championships was held in Berlin, Germany in 2018 and the next IGB World Championship will be held in 2022 or 2023 depending on the Covid-19 situation.

 The International Geography Bee is organized under the auspices of the staff of International Academic Competitions.
 More information on the International Geography Bee is available on the IGB website at www.internationalgeographybee.com.
-For further questions about IGB, please email us at firstname.lastname@example.org
+For further questions about USGC, IGB or IAC, please email us at firstname.lastname@example.org.